 - Clinic waiting rooms are reconfigured using floor markings to allow for proper social distancing.

-- Number of people patients can have accompany them into our clinics for their appointment is limited to one.
+- Patients can have no more than one person accompany them into our clinics for their appointment.

 Q: Will I (or person accompanying me) need to wear a mask?

 A: Yes.
 The CDC recommends masks in any public setting where social distancing is hard to maintain.
 Patients and their friend or family member accompanying them for their appointment should arrive at the clinic in a mask or face covering and wear it in all areas of the clinic.
 This complies with the Governor’s order for mandatory face coverings.